KTMichael/Shopify_Intern_Challenge/README.md

 1. In the terminal, run "npm install" to install all dependencies

-2. Change the config.example.js file name to config.js.
+2. Change the config.example.js (located within the server file) file name to config.js.

 3. Open the config.js file and replace "YOUR_API_KEY_HERE" with your personal OpenAI API Key in quotes.